On split quasi-hereditary covers and Ringel duality: Introduction

 \paragraph*{Organisation} This paper is structured as follows: Section \ref{Preeliminaries} sets up the notation, properties and results on covers, split quasi-hereditary algebras, relative dominant dimension over Noetherian algebras and approximation theory to use later.
-In Section \ref{Relative (co-)dominant dimension with respect to a module}, we give the definition of relative dominant (resp. codominant) dimension with respect to a module over a projective Noetherian algebra.
-In Subsection \ref{Relative Mueller's characterization of relative dominant dimension with respect to a module}, we explore a characterisation of relative dominant (resp. codominant) dimension with respect to an $A$-module $Q$ in terms of homology over $\End_A(Q)^{op}$.
-As application of this characterisation, we see how relative dominant dimension with respect to a module varies on exact sequences and long exact sequences in general.
-In Subsection \ref{Change of rings on relative dominant dimension with respect to a module}, we study how computations of the relative dominant dimension $Q-\domdim_{(A, R)} M$ can be reduced to computations over finite-dimensional algebras over algebraically closed fields under mild assumptions on $Q$ and $M$.
+In Section \ref{Relative (co-)dominant dimension with respect to a module}, we give the definition of relative dominant (resp. codominant) dimension with respect to a module over a projective Noetherian algebra (Definition \ref{relativedomdimrelativedef}).
+In Subsection \ref{Relative Mueller's characterization of relative dominant dimension with respect to a module}, we explore a characterisation of relative dominant (resp. codominant) dimension with respect to an $A$-module $Q$ in terms of homology over $\End_A(Q)^{op}$ (Theorems \ref{moduleMuellerpartone}-\ref{moduleMuellerparttwo}).
+As an application of this characterisation, we see how relative dominant dimension with respect to a module varies on exact sequences and long exact sequences in general.
+In Subsection \ref{Change of rings on relative dominant dimension with respect to a module}, we study how computations of the relative dominant dimension $Q\rdomdim_{(A, R)} M$ can be reduced to computations over finite-dimensional algebras over algebraically closed fields under mild assumptions on $Q$ and $M$ (Theorem \ref{changeofringrelativedomdimrelativetomodule} and Lemma \ref{relativedominantdimensionalgebraicclosuremodule}).
 In Section \ref{The reduced grade with respect to a module}, we discuss the relation between relative dominant dimension with respect to a module with the concept of reduced cograde with respect to a module.
-In Section \ref{Fully faithfulness of }, we investigate relative codominant dimension with respect to a module as a tool to the existence of double centralizer properties, to discover and to control the quality of split quasi-hereditary covers.
+In Section \ref{Fully faithfulness of }, we investigate relative codominant dimension with respect to a module as a tool to establish double centralizer properties (Lemmas \ref{fullyfaithfulnesstwo} and \ref{cocoversdef}), to discover (Theorem \ref{ringeldualitycovers} and Corollary \ref{deformationringeldualfunctor}) and to control (Corollary \ref{codominantdimensioncontrollfinitedimensionalcase}) the quality of split quasi-hereditary covers.
 In Subsection \ref{Ringel self-duality as an instance of uniqueness of covers}, we discuss how under special conditions dominant dimension can be used as a tool to study Ringel self-duality.
 In Section \ref{Wakamatsu tilting conjecture for quasi-hereditary algebras}, we clarify what the relative dominant dimension with respect to a summand of a characteristic tilting module measures.
-In Section \ref{Going from bigger covers to a smaller covers}, we explore, how lower bounds the quality of a split quasi-hereditary cover of a quotient algebra $B/J$ can be obtained by studying the quality of split quasi-hereditary covers having nice properties of the bigger algebra $B$.
-In Subsection \ref{Generalized Schur algebras in the sense of Donkin}, we construct a split quasi-hereditary cover of the quotient of the Iwahori-Hecke algebra involved in classical Schur-Weyl duality constituted by a Ringel dual of a $q$-Schur algebra using relative dominant dimension with respect to $(R^n)^{\otimes d}$.
-In Subsubsection \ref{BGG category O}, we use cover theory and relative dominant dimension to reprove Ringel self-duality of the blocks of the BGG category $\mathcal{O}$.
+In Section \ref{Going from bigger covers to a smaller covers}, we explore how to obtain lower bounds to the quality of a split quasi-hereditary cover of a quotient algebra $B/J$ using the quality of split quasi-hereditary covers of $B$.
+In Subsection \ref{Generalized Schur algebras in the sense of Donkin}, we construct a split quasi-hereditary cover of the quotient of the Iwahori-Hecke algebra involved in classical Schur-Weyl duality constituted by a Ringel dual of a $q$-Schur algebra using relative dominant dimension with respect to $(R^n)^{\otimes d}$ (Theorem \ref{maintheoremforRingeldualSchur}).
+In Subsubsection \ref{BGG category O}, we use cover theory and relative dominant dimension to reprove Ringel self-duality of the blocks of the BGG category $\mathcal{O}$ (Theorem \ref{RingelselfdualityofO}).
 In Subsubsection \ref{RdSchur algebras}, we see how these techniques can be used for Schur algebras in characteristic distinct from two.